PrevailExcel/laravel-marasoftpay/README.md

     return MarasoftPay::getLink($data, true);

 ```
+> "User Bear Charge" is set to true by default in the `config/marasoftpay.php`.
+If you want to bear charges, you can change it to false.
+You can also manually override it for a particular method by passing it directly as `'user_bear_charge' => 'no'`
 ### Lets pay with bank transfer now.
 Here you can get a dynamnic account `payWithBankTransfer($amount)` for a one time payment , or you can get a reserved account `getReservedAccount($data)` or recurring payments.
 ```php